fbpx

 • 1 stripe and 1 solid on the back corners

 A break-in of the 8-ball does not result in a victory in BCA.
 In case the 8-ball goes into the pocket during the break, the game must be reset.
 In addition, the balls in the triangle’s back two corners must be of distinct sorts, one of which must be a solid and the other a stripe.
+This rule was developed because the corner balls frequently move the most during breaks.
+So, they will fall into a pocket.
 If both of those are someone’s balls when they go in, then it is unjust.

 The loosest racking regulations come from the American Poolplayers Association (APA).
 Here is the standard racking guideline for APA: